cbeier-studio/Xolmis/docs/search-and-filtering-data.md

 The search field appears in the right-top corner of the window when a tab with data if active.
 Click the search field or type ++ctrl+f++ to set the focus.

 Just type the value that you want to search in the field.
-You get the search results as you type, and it supports partial values.
+You get the search results as you type, and it supports partial values and modifiers.

 ### Search the exact value